TanzaniteBot/wolfram-alpha/README.md

-# wolfram-alpha-api
+# fork of wolfram-alpha-api

 Copyright (c) 2018, Wolfram Alpha LLC.
 Licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][CC-BY-NC-4.0].

 ## Wolfram|Alpha APIs NPM Library

 This is a class that allows Node.js applications/backends to simply call (some of) the [Wolfram|Alpha APIs][api].

 Before you can use any of the APIs described below, you will need an 'AppID'